 Closed on weekends and bank holidays

-When is the ULEZ expanding to cover all or London?
+When did the ULEZ expand to cover all or London?

-The ULEZ is going to expand to include all of London from 29 January 2023.
-This will see hundreds of thousands more motorists having to pay the charge just for living in London - if their vehicle does not comply with current requirements - typically if you drive a petrol vehicle more than 16 years old or a diesel vehicle more 6 years old
+The ULEZ expanded to include all of London on 29 August 2023.
+This saw hundreds of thousands more motorists having to pay the charge just for living in or driving in London if their vehicle does not comply with current requirements - typically if you drive a petrol vehicle more than 16 years old or a diesel vehicle more than 6 years old

-The move would see the scheme's currently boundary expand from the North and South Circular roads to encompass all of Greater London from August 29, 2023.
+The move saw the scheme's previous boundary expand from the North and South Circular roads to encompass all of Greater London from August 29, 2023.

-An estimation from Khan's mayoral office says that 135,000 new vehicles could be hit with the daily charge - earning around £1.7million each day for TfL.
+An estimation from Khan's mayoral office says that 135,000 new vehicles would be hit with the daily charge - earning around £1.7million each day for TfL.

-If you live in London or qualify for certain exemptions, you can claim £2,000 for car and up to £5,000 for a van or minibus if your current vehicle does not reach minimum standards.
-Find out if you can apply for the London ULEZ scrappage scheme here.
+If you live in London or qualify for certain exemptions, you may be able to claim £2,000 for cars and up to £5,000 for a van or minibus if your current vehicle does not reach minimum standards.
+Find out if you can apply for the London ULEZ scrappage scheme here

 From the end of August 2023, you will need to pay it at all times except Christmas Day, as is currently the case.
 See above for full details and charges.

-Check if your address will be included in the expanded ULEZ
+Check if your address is included in the expanded ULEZ

-Enter your postcode in the tool in this page to see if you will be included in the new ULEZ charging area - if you are you could claim scrappage cash to put towards a new car.
+Enter your postcode in the tool on this page to see if you will be included in the new ULEZ charging area - if you are you could claim scrappage cash to put towards a new car

 What is the fine if I forget to pay the ULEZ or London Congestion Charge?
 And the fine is going up soon